Nhahan/react-markdown-table/README.md

-# MarkdownTable
+# React Markdown Table

-MarkdownTable is a React component library for generating and previewing markdown-style tables in React applications.
+react-markdown-table is a React component library for generating and previewing markdown tables.

 ## Installation